UwemEkong/PROSTATEx-2-Challenge-Data-Set-Organizer/README.md

 ## Description

 The purpose of this project is to organize the Training Cohort dataset from the 2017 SPIE-AAPM Prostate MR Gleason Grade Group Challenge.
-Organizing the data makes it much easier to interpret and process.
+Organizing the data makes it easier to interpret and process.

 ## Installation